lukejones/designchallenge/README.md

 1. By submitting ideas or flagging issues here on GitHub.
 2. By building ideas or fixing issues here on GitHub.
-3. Sharing a challenge by emailing [designchallengexyz@gmail.com](mailto:designchallengexyz@gmail.com).
+3. Sharing a challenge by emailing [designchallengexyz@gmail.com](mailto:designchallengexyz@gmail.com), the writing guide is further down this document.

 ### Contributors